-I’ve tried a very wide-array of web hosts over the years.
+I‘ve tried a very wide-array of web hosts over the years.
 In the majority of cases I’ve ended up being quite disappointed with most of them due to performance issues, absurd downtime and horrid customer service.
 Rather than speak about the hosts I can’t stand, I’ll just focus on the ones I’ve been satisfied with.
 WordPress has pretty minimal hosting requirements so it’s possible to run it on the majority of the popular web hosts, but if you want to not have any issue paying your monthly WordPress hosting bill I’d recommend one of the following best WordPress hosting options.
-I’ve broken them down by your specific use case to make selection easy and I’ve kept it to only five options to avoid overwhelming you.
+I’ve broken them down by your specific use case to make selection easy.

 Types of WordPress Hosting